ellysh/dota2-combo-bots/README.md

 These are columns of this sheet:

-* Hero - this is the built-in hero name.
+1. Hero - this is the built-in hero name.
-* Starting Items - these are three or fewer basic items that will be bought at the beginning of a game.
+2. Starting Items - these are three or fewer basic items that will be bought at the beginning of a game.
-* Core Items - these are three or fewer items that will be bought after the starting ones.
+3. Core Items - these are three or fewer items that will be bought after the starting ones.
-* Extra items - these are four or fewer items that will be bought after the core ones.
+4. Extra items - these are four or fewer items that will be bought after the core ones.

 The bot follows the sequence of items on this sheet when buying them.
-If the inventory of a hero is full, the bot will sell some items according to the rules from the `ITEM_SELL` sheet.
+If the inventory of a hero is full, the bot will sell some items according to conditions from the `ITEM_SELL` sheet.

+### ITEM_SELL

+The `ITEM_BUILD` sheet describes the conditions when the bot should sell the specific items.

+These are columns of this sheet:

+1. Item - this is a name of the item to sell.
+2. Level - this is a hero level when the current item should be sold.
+3. Time - this is a game time when the current item should be sold.

+The bot will sell the specified items when its inventory is full and either Level or Time condition happens.

 ## Contributing